Joadevy/soccer-standings/README.md

   - [Contact me](#got-feedback-or-any-comment-for-me)

 ## Overview
 This is another javascript project specially created to practice fetch requests and consuming an API.
-On this time I chose an app that makes requests and shows information according to the user's input.
+On this time I chose an app that makes requests and displays information based on user input.
 Basically consist in an app for searching the historical standings of different football leagues.

 ### The challenge